tracking-exposed/youtube.tracking.exposed/content/impact.md

 * The public stats below display how the system is performing how the people use it (no content-related analysis are here).

 <!-- the graphs are appended in the 'div'. the ID #impression-graph is referenced in hugo-theme-trex/layouts/c3app/single.html -->
-_supporters is the number of people installing the extension.
-In every day is counted the sum of new comers.
-There is not a total count yet_
+_newcomers is the number of people installing the extension.
+In every day is counted the sum of new installation.
+They can be either in Firefox, Chrome, Brave, and we don't know if the user uninstall the extension few seconds later or not._
-<div id="supporters-graph" class="c3graph"></div>
+<div id="newcomers-graph" class="c3graph"></div>

 _related reports the number of suggested videos.
 Normally we observe 20 related suggestion, but for technical reason we catch a different number.
 This stats is meant to help us in investigating how the collection is doing._
 <div id="related-graph" class="c3graph"></div>